-The TLV320AlC31 includes programmable short-circuit protection for the high-power output drivers, for maximum flexibility in a given application.
-By default, if these output drivers are shorted, they will automatically limit the maximum amount of current that can be sourced to or sunk from a load, thereby protecting the device from an over-current condition.
-In this mode, the user can read Page-0/Reg-95 to determine whether the part is in short-circuit protection or not, and then decide whether to program the device to power down the output drivers.
-However, the device includes further capability to automatically power down an output driver whenever it does into short-circuit protection, without requiring intervention from the user.
-In this case, the output driver will stay in a power down condition until the user specifically programs it to power down and then power back up again, to clear the short-circuit flag.
+The TLV320AlC3105 includes programmable short-circuit protection for the high-power output drivers, for maximum flexibility in a given application.
+By default, if these output drivers are shorted, they automatically limit the maximum amount of current that can be sourced to or sunk from a load, thereby protecting the device from an overcurrent condition.
+In this mode, the user can read page 0, register 95 to determine whether the part is in short-circuit protection or not, and then decide whether to program the device to power down the output drivers.
+However, the device includes further capability to power down an output driver automatically whenever it goes into short-circuit protection, without requiring intervention from the user.
+In this case, the output driver stays in a power-down condition until the user specifically programs it to power down and then power back up again, to clear the short-circuit flag.